Paris Paris: Release

-The film's release was delayed after the Central Board of Film Certification gave an "A" certificate to the Tamil and Telugu versions of the film in August 2019.
+The film's release was delayed after the Central Board of Film Certification gave an "A" (adults only) certificate to the Tamil and Telugu versions of the film in August 2019.
 Co-producer Parul Yadav raised an objection to why only the Tamil and Telugu versions were flagged, when the Kannada, Malayalam and original Hindi films were given "U/A" certificates.
 She added that certain scenes from the original, such as the scene where the lead actress goes to a strip club, were not shot owing to cultural differences in Tamil Nadu.
 Producer Manu Kumaran was critical of how the Board had looked to censor the appearance and dialogues spoken by Elli Avram's character.
 In April 2020, Yadav suggested that the producers were keen to release all four versions of the film on the same day, and were thus waiting for the censorship decisions to be revised.

-In July 2020, it was widely reported in the media that the producers were in discussions with Amazon Prime Video about the release of the four films via the OTT platform.
+In July 2020, it was widely reported in the media that the producers were in discussions with Amazon Prime Video about the release of the four films via the streaming service.
 Songs from the four films were then later released on YouTube in early September 2020.
-Manu Kumaran subsequently announced that the films were yet to be sold to any OTT platform and criticised the 'male-chauvinistic' mindset of digital media companies for refusing to purchase the film.
-In June 2021, there were renewed reports that the producers were trying to release the film via an OTT platform.
+Manu Kumaran subsequently announced that the films were yet to be sold to any streaming service and criticised the "male-chauvinistic" mindset of digital media companies for refusing to purchase the film.
+The four films remain unreleased owing to an ongoing litigation between Mediente and French on-location production studio Prodywood regarding non-payment, and Mediente and the film's main financiers, Taizoon Khorakiwala's Switz International.